 Here are some locations that are relatively easy for commuting and are connected by Sky Train and buses to and from the city of Vancouver.

-Downtown Vancouver: (the West End) This is one of the more expensive areas to live.
-Located in the middle of the urban business district, this area hosts a number of cultural landmarks like the Vancouver Art Gallery, and cultural events like the Pride Parade.
+Downtown Vancouver: (including the West End) This is one of the more expensive areas to live.
+Located in the middle of the urban business district, this area hosts a number of cultural landmarks like the Vancouver Art Gallery, and lots of cultural events.
 The West End is also full of hotels, high rises, restaurants, office towers and more.
 If you want to be where the action is, this is the place for you.

 South Vancouver: From here there is easy access to VST and some houses will still have a view of the mountains.
-If you look in the Shaughnessy area of South Vancouver you’ll find it more expensive than downtown.
 If you look at Kerrisdale or Marpole you’ll find it less expensive, a little quieter, but still with amenities like shops, restaurants and community centres.

 Richmond: Well connected by the Canada Line Sky Train, as well as buses which take you to both the city of Vancouver and VST.

 East Vancouver: Although this area has traditionally been the least expensive in Vancouver, this is no longer absolutely true as apartment buildings and homes are upgraded constantly.
 In this area you’ll find the famous Commercial Drive with restaurants of many different cultures.

 West Vancouver / North Shore: Can be less expensive than the city of Vancouver but you need to take the SeaBus (a passenger ferry) to get across the water, or a bus to go over the Lions Gate Bridge.

 Burnaby & New Westminster: More affordable than Vancouver but requires a lengthy commute by bus.

 Surrey & Delta & Langley: Around 1.5 hours to 2 hours journey each way to VST by train and buses.